 Working with other rehabilitation techniques, neurological patients gain many benefits from hydrotherapy.
 In general, they experience reduced muscle spasms and can slowly improve their physical strength, which degrades in some conditions.

 The warm water helps reduce stiffness in the joints and normalises the overall tone.
 The improved circulation also promotes muscle relaxation, relieving any pain.
-This can help when dealing with the condition that causes difficulty moving and chronic bouts of pain.
+This can help when dealing with conditions that cause difficulty moving and chronic bouts of pain.

-Water is also the safe environment with lots of flexibility.
+Water is also a safe environment which allows flexibility.
 The variability of resistance by adjusting the depth allows a person to ease into dealing with the full pressure of being on land.
 At the same time, it also allows them to increase the strength of their muscles and joints gradually.

 Buoyancy in the water also helps facilitate stretching.
-It also offers a safety net that makes it less risky for patients to regain their sense of balance and walking.
+It also offers a safety net that minimises risk for patients while regaining their sense of balance and walking.
 Finally, buoyancy also decreases the weight that bears down on the joints, allowing for better performance and rehabilitation.

 Hydrotherapy can help with multiple sclerosis, muscular dystrophy, Parkinson’s disease, and Guillain-Barre syndrome.
 It is also useful in recovering in the aftermath of trauma to the brain and cerebrovascular accidents, better known as strokes.